joaks1/PyMsBayes/README.md

 ================

-This software greatly benefited from funding provided to Jamie Oaks from the National Science Foundation (DEB 1011423), University of Kansas (KU) Office of Graduate Studies, Society of Systematic Biologists, Sigma Xi Scientific Research Society, KU Ecology and Evolutionary Biology Department, and the KU Biodiversity Institute.
+This software greatly benefited from funding provided to Jamie Oaks from the National Science Foundation (DEB 1011423 and DBI 1308885), University of Kansas (KU) Office of Graduate Studies, Society of Systematic Biologists, Sigma Xi Scientific Research Society, KU Ecology and Evolutionary Biology Department, and the KU Biodiversity Institute.

 License
 =======